anholt/kerla/Documentation/kernel-parameters.md

 # Kernel Parameters

-Kernel parameters allows you to configure Kerla at the boot time.
+Kernel parameters allow you to configure Kerla at the boot time.

 ## Available Parameters